SKindij/SKindij/README.md

 - - -

+### Learning Journeys: My Educational Projects

-#### Here are some repositories I've created while learning about a different topics.
+Here are some repositories I've created while learning about a different topics.\
 They contain information and code examples that I've gathered along the way.

 * [Asynchronous Programming JS](https://github.com/SKindij/Asynchronous-Programming-JS)